The Liberty Justice Center Mission

 As an adjunct law professor, Jacob has taught advanced legal writing at Chicago-Kent College of Law; jurisprudence, payments and advanced appellate advocacy at Ohio Northern University College of Law; and appellate advocacy at the Ohio State University Moritz College of Law.
 He has spoken to Federalist Society chapters at law schools across the country on topics including economic liberty and judicial selection.

 Jacob is the author of a book, Libertarianism Today, and his writing has been published widely in scholarly, professional and popular publications.

-Jacob is admitted to practice in the State of Illinois and the State of Ohio, as well as the United States Supreme Court, the United States Court of Appeals for the Seventh Circuit, the United States Court of Appeals for the Sixth Circuit and several other federal courts.
+Jacob is admitted to practice in the State of Illinois, as well as the United States Supreme Court, the United States Court of Appeals for the Seventh Circuit, the United States Court of Appeals for the Sixth Circuit and several other federal courts.

 Jeffrey M. Schwab

 Jeffrey Schwab is a staff attorney with the Liberty Justice Center, where he litigates cases to protect the rights to free speech, economic liberty, private property and other Constitutional rights in both federal and state courts in Illinois.

 Prior to joining the Liberty Justice Center in September 2014, Jeffrey practiced law at a small firm in downtown Chicago, where he had a broad practice that included real estate and zoning, contract disputes, small business litigation, consumer litigation, and bankruptcy.
 Additionally, Jeffrey’s practice included constitutional law, litigating cases pursuant to the First Amendment’s Free Speech and Free Exercise Clauses and under the Religious Land Use and Institutionalized Persons Act (RLUIPA).